igorek17000/Ender-2-Pro-BTT-V3/1-README-FIRST.md

 Just unzip file, and open in VS Code, and compile firmware.

+Or, you can use the Pre-Compiled firmware in the main branch, just remember to change the name of the file as instructed in the line below.

 Change firmware file name from "firmware-update-6-12-2022.bin" to: firmware.bin  before loading it onto the Ender 2 Pro

 Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3